Henry Shimer: Vocations

 Shimer subsequently left for Chicago to study medicine.
 He graduated from the Chicago Medical College on March 1, 1866.
 Shimer also obtained a Master of Arts from the University of Chicago by examination.

 He was a prolific entomologist and published widely, describing a number of novel species and genera.
 He also served for a time as the assistant State Entomologist of Illinois.
 In addition, he was an expert taxidermist, and had a collection of over 1000 mounted birds.
 His collections were provided to the seminary for educational purposes.

 In the 1880s, Shimer became wealthy by speculating on real estate in Iowa, allegedly inspired by a dream.
 At the time of his death his estate was worth approximately $200,000.

 Travels

 Shimer traveled widely within the United States, stopping along the way to work as a stone mason.
 He sometimes covered more than a thousand miles on foot.
 He is said to have worn boots at all times.

 Death

-On July 28, 1895, Henry Shimer committed suicide, either with a revolver or by hanging.
+On July 28, 1895, Henry Shimer committed suicide, he was found hanging with a revolver nearby with one chamber having been fired.
 He had amended his will five days previously to leave his entire fortune to his wife, leaving his mother and sister destitute.
 In a highly publicized trial, the will was successfully contested.